robwco/workshop-marketing/class.md

 If you're an average freelancer you send over 10,000 emails per year.
 At that volume you repeat yourself a lot.

+There's really only a handful of emails you write.

 By the 13th time you ask someone for a referral you undoubtably start to half-ass it.

+The same thing happens when you approach a lead, ask a client for feedback, and more.

 Why does it have to be this way?
 Shouldn't every client get your best?
 Why can't every email you write put you in the best position possible?

 There's only so many different types of emails you need to send.
-You ask for testimonials, you send cold emails, you ask for referrals, yet each time you write one of these emails for the millionth time, you feel yourself slipping.
+You ask for testimonials, you send cold emails, you ask for referrals, you ask clients for feedback, yet each time you write one of these emails for the millionth time, you feel yourself slipping.

 I know, I hate it too.

 ## But instead of sitting and waiting for your next client to appear, what if you could turn on client work whenever you wanted?

 What if you knew the exact recipe for writing a perfect email?
 What if you only sent emails that gave you the best chance at landing a client?

+What if you could build a source of income without having to find new clients, that consistently brought you new projects automatically without you having to lift a finger?

+How about keeping your clients happier than ever by connecting with them regularly, all automatically?

 What if you didn't want to wait for work to come to you anymore?
 What if you wanted to be a top freelancer that attracts work strategically and automatically?